astropuffin/oakmtg.club/content/english/candidates/steph-dominguez-walton.md

 image: images/steph-dominguez-walton.jpg
 description: Candidate for City Council - District 1
 appointments: Oakland City Council
-bio: "TL;DR: A faux-gressive newcomer with twice the incumbent’s charisma and 1.5 times his funding but no concrete plans to back it up."
+bio: A challenger running to the right of the incumbent, and likely to obstruct any truly progressive policies that come up before the council
 tags:
   - Oakland City Council
   - District 1